Scaless/scaless.github.io/docs/_posts/2021-06-16-Curious-Case-of-the-Carrier.markdown

 ### Summary

+So why does this code even exist?
+If you haven't pieced it together yet, this is where Medals and Scoring come into play.

+Imagine the following chain reaction:

+1. The player shoots a Carrier which blows up immediately.
+1. The explosion launches a second Carrier across the room.
+1. This second Carrier lands next to a group of Infection forms and explodes, killing the group.

+In the Medals and Scoring system, the player receives a double-kill medal for killing the Carriers and additional points for killing the Infection forms even though they were only directly responsible for killing the first Carrier.
+The kills also increment counters that are visible on the Post-Game Carnage Report at the end of the level.

 To properly give players kill credit and assign Medals when Carriers explode and kill *other* enemies, 343 implemented a pair of attribution tables to propagate which Carriers the player killed.
 In the implementation of this system, the Team property of the related damage effect is improperly changed from Flood to Player, resulting in an incorrect scaling of damage done to the player.

 ## 4. Resolution